rajatimalsina18/planary-support/README.md

 You can edit challenge tasks, add your own tasks, delete tasks, and customize challenges for your own life.

+Completed and previous challenge task history can be reviewed locally in Insights.

 ### Schedule Mode

 Schedule mode shows your day as a timeline.

 You can:

 - Place tasks on the calendar
 - See scheduled task blocks
 - Estimate how much time your plan will take